tomezpl/fivem-chat-hook-teams/README.md

 # chat-hook-teams
 ## A hook for the FiveM stock "chat" resource to enable team-based message filtering
 ### Overview
 This resource is supposed to be called from other server resources using events.
 It allows players to be placed in teams and filter the chat message dispatch based on players' teams.
 Messages are sent to a union of teams, ie. if sender only belongs to team A and player belongs to both team A and B, the player will see the message regardless.
-If a player doesn't belong to a team, no filtering is done.
+If a sender doesn't belong to a team, no filtering is done.

 While not recommended, you can use the `chat-hook-teams_createChatCommands` convar and set it to `true` if you wish to use the built-in `/join teamId` and `/unjoin teamId` commands for the client.
 Keep in mind this will expose the resource's server event handlers.